tanhaowenxk/Table-Tennis-launcher/README.md

    - Improved the design based on user feedback to enhance effectiveness and usability.
    - Conducted user testing to gather and analyze feedback for refining the final design.
    - Prepared and delivered a comprehensive presentation detailing the project’s process and outcomes.
+   - Help to remind teammates to do their part, and help improve communication to have better collaboration and understanding.